 On January 7, 2005, the Company accelerated the vesting of outstanding stock options granted to employees and officers with an exercise price of \$23.00 per share or greater.
 As a result of this action, options to purchase approximately 1,600,000 shares of the Company's common stock became exercisable on January 7, 2005.
 No compensation expense was recorded related to this action as these options had no intrinsic value on January 7, 2005.
 For purposes of the SFAS 123 pro forma calculation below, the expense related to the options that were accelerated was \$16,886,000, net of tax, for the year ended December 31, 2005.
-The reason that the Company accelerated the vesting of the identified stock options was to reduce the Company's compensation expense in periods subsequent to the adoption of SFAS No. 123R, "Share-Based Payment" ("SFAS 123R").
+The reason that the Company's compensation expense in periods subsequent to the adoption of SFAS No. 123R, "Share-Based Payment" ("SFAS 123R").

 As of January 1, 2006, the Company adopted SFAS 123R using the modified prospective method.
 SFAS 123R requires companies to recognize compensation cost for all stock-based awards based upon the grant-date fair value of those awards and to recognize the expense over the requisite service period for awards expected to vest.
 Using the modified prospective method of adopting SFAS 123R, MKS began recognizing compensation expense for equity-based awards granted after January 1, 2006 plus unvested awards granted prior to January 1, 2006.
 Under this method of implementation, prior periods were not restated.
 The Company has elected to adopt the alternative transition method for calculating the tax effects of equity-based compensation.
-The alternative transition method includes simplified methods to establish the beginning balance of the additional paid-in capital pool (APIC pool) related to the tax effects of employee stock-based compensation, and to determine the subsequent impact on the APIC pool and consolidated statement of cash flows of the tax effects of employee equity-based compensation awards that are outstanding upon the implementation of SFAS 123R.
+The alternative transition method includes simplified methods to establish the beginning balance of the additional paid-in capital pool (APIC pool) related to the tax effects of employee stock-based compensation awards that are outstanding upon the implementation of SFAS 123R.
 Subsequent to the initial adoption of SFAS 123R, the Company calculates potential windfall or shortfall tax benefits under the treasury stock method by excluding the impact of pro forma deferred tax assets.